-- ✤ To learn the life tables used in insurance products. - ✤ To learn the concept of interest, different life insurance products, life annuities, net premiums. - ✤ To motivate students to prepare for exams required for employment in the actuarial science profession.
+- ❖ To learn the life tables used in insurance products. - ❖ To learn the concept of interest - ❖ To learn different life insurance products - ❖ To learn life annuities and net premiums. - To motivate students to prepare for exams required for employment in the actuarial science profession.